AviSynth/avs-scripts/README.md

        *   Chroma siting of the clip to be processed (refer to the Dither docs for more information)
    + [bool/string] mask (simple if no mclip is specified, otherwise false)
        *   Specifies whether or not the script should build an edge mask for masked antialiasing
-       *   Can be either True/False or one of the following mask presets: simple, simple-cmb, precise-cmb
+       *   Can be either True/False or one of the following mask presets:
+           *    simple: simple and fast mask, one for each plane
+           *    simple-cmb: like simple, but uses a combined mask for all planes
+           *    precise-cmb: cleaned mask that tries to skip small details
+           *    lines: use this preset for a rather strict "line" mask that skips small details as well as larger detailed areas
        *   The mask is also used as a prescreener for eedi3 so using one will yield a considerable speedup
    + [clip] mclip (Undefined)
-      *   Allows you to bring your own mask instead of relying on haa's internal masking
+      *   Allows you to bring your own mask instead of relying on HiAA's internal masking
       *   The mask must be 8-bit YUV and of the same resolution as the source clip
-      *   If you supply an Y8 mask, haa will automatically used its Y plane for masking all processed source planes
+      *   If you supply an Y8 mask, HiAA will automatically used its Y plane for masking all processed source planes
-      *   For other color spaces the chroma subsampling must match that of the input clip (use YV24 for RGB input) and haa will mask all planes separatly
+      *   For other color spaces the chroma subsampling must match that of the input clip (use YV24 for RGB input) and HiAA will mask all planes separatly
    + [int] mthr (30)
       *   Binarization threshold for the internal masking.
       *   Decrease if the masking misses aliased edges, increase if the mask includes pristine details and flat areas